Mycelium-based materials: Mechanical properties

 For most industrial materials there is a high degree of control in the processing methods of the final product leading to standardized properties.
 Mycelium composites still hold many open variables that can significantly affect the material behaviour ranging growth time and conditions, pH and moisture of substrate, and post-treatments.
-At the cellular level, there is a mixture of elements that will provide material rigidity and strength, such as the content of chitin, chitosan, glucans, manoproteins, and cellulose, to name a few.
+At the cellular level, there is a mixture of elements that will provide material rigidity and strength, such as the content of chitin, chitosan, glucans, manoproteins, and cellulose.
 Research suggests that the concentration of chitin, for instance, can be measured by the difficulty of the mycelium to break down the sugars in the substrate, leading to a stiffer material as opposed to one that gets digested very easily by the organism.
-A recent study focused on the comparative analysis of substrate granulation to understand the compressive behaviour, where the authors indicate that the orientation of fibres and particle size leading up to ultimate strength.
+A 2022 study focused on the comparative analysis of substrate granulation to understand the compressive behaviour, where the authors indicate that the orientation of fibres and particle size leading up to ultimate strength.
 Between a range of three granulations from small (0.5–1.0 mm), medium (0.75–3.0 mm), and large (4.0–12.0 mm), the 34 x 34 x 140 mm samples using particles in the 0.75–3.0 mm range proved to be stronger and stiffer.

 The mechanical tests included uniaxial tension and compression, conducted using a specific testing machine and performed in ambient conditions.
 For the tensile tests, dog bone specimens of dimensions 200 mm × 6 mm × 3.5 mm were used.
 Cuboid specimens of dimensions 20 mm × 20 mm × 16 mm were tested under compression.
 The strain rate chosen was 4 × 10−4 per second until failure for tensile tests whereas compressive samples were deformed at a rate of 6.25 × 10−3 per second ranging from 2% to 20%.